YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 enforcing mode, that will be the enabled default.
 I will *not* enable DoT by default but users will be told how to enable it in opportunistic mode.

+It appears that the default at compile time is `DNSSEC=allow-downgrade` and I probably should leave that simply because a lot of people now look at man pages online even when the man page is available locally, so to have a different compile-time default could cause confusion.

+However the file `/etc/system.d/resolved.conf` could be created by default to override some compile time defaults, as the man page specifies that file as a place to look.

+What I would like to see happen is `DNSSEC=yes` set in that file, and the Google public DNS servers set as the backup DNS servers.
+The default DNS servers would still be retrieved from DHCP (or manually configured by the user) and in the event that the DNS server retrieved from DHCP does not support DHCP, the `systemd-resolved` service would failover to using the Google public DNS servers rather than downgrading DNSSEC support.

+There may be some networks where the DNS server assigned by the DHCP server does not support DNSSEC *and* the network blocks DNS requests outside the network.
+In such cases, DNS resolution would be broken but *hopefully* the user could then configure `DNSSEC=allow-downgrade` for that connection which, if WiFi, hopefully could be done by SSID so that `DNSSEC=allow-downgrade` only applies to that SSID.

 Until `systemd-resolved` works well and smoothly in DNSSEC enforcing mode, I will disable it by default.
 Users who want it of course can enable it.
 I really do not want YJL to be a distribution that pushes technology not quite ready for